ghiggi/pycolorbar/docs/source/installation.rst

 and on the `conda-forge channel <https://anaconda.org/conda-forge/pycolorbar>`__.

 Therefore you can either install the package with pip or conda (recommended).
-Please install the package in the virtual environment you created before !
+Please install the package in the virtual environment you created before!

 **With conda:**